Key takeaways:

 Toothpaste

-In some cases, an expense may become FSA eligible if it’s used to treat a specific medical condition and is prescribed by a healthcare professional.
+In some cases, an expense may become FSA eligible if it’s used to treat a medical condition and is prescribed by a healthcare professional.
 For instance, weight-loss programs, nutritional counseling, and massage therapy may qualify with a note from your prescriber.
 But always check with your FSA provider to confirm eligibility for specific items.

 For example, if your FSA plan year ends on December 31 and your employer offers a grace period, you might have until mid-March (2.5 months) to spend the remaining funds in your account.
 But the timeline could be shorter depending on your plan’s policy.